JACK-DUBDUB/JACK-DUBDUB/README.md

 **Second Year University Student | Keen Interest in Software Development and Statistics**

-I also work on some dorky Doom Mod stuff.
+Might be working on some Doom mod stuff.

 ---